Lyutoon/Lyutoon.github.io/_pages/about.md

 My current research interests mainly focus on **AI security** and **software security**, with particular attention to their intersection and exploring security issues within the AI software ecosystem.
 My work has been published in top-tier academic and industry conferences and journals such as **CCS, USENIX Security, TOSEM, and BlackHat**.

-Besides research, I am an independent bug hunter who has discovered hundreds of vulnerabilities in both open-source and closed-source software, earning acknowledgments from leading tech companies including **Apple, Google, Microsoft, Baidu, and Huawei**.
+Besides research, I am an independent bug hunter who has discovered hundreds of vulnerabilities in both open-source and closed-source software, earning acknowledgments from leading tech companies including **Apple, Google, Microsoft, Nvidia, Baidu, and Huawei**.

 # 🔥 News